Jacques l'Hermite

 Jacques l'Hermite (c.
 1582 – 2 June 1624), sometimes also known as Jacques le Clerq, was a Flemish merchant, explorer and admiral known for his journey around the globe with the Nassau Fleet (1623–1626) and for his blockade and raid on Callao in 1624 during that same voyage in which he also died.
 He served the Dutch East India Company as chief merchant in Bantam and Ambon Island in the Dutch East Indies.
 The Chilean Hermite Islands near Cape Horn which his fleet charted in February 1624 are named after him.

 Personal life

-L'Hermite was born in Antwerp, County of Flanders (present-day Belgium) around the year 1582.
+L'Hermite was born in Antwerp, Duchy of Brabant (present-day Belgium) around the year 1582.
 After the fall of Antwerp in 1585 in a battle with the Spanish Empire, the family moved north to Amsterdam and later settled in Rotterdam.
 He left the republic in 1606 and spent the next six years working in the Dutch East Indies.